omicscodeathon/denguedrug/README.md

 ### Prediction of Inhibitors and New Compounds

 <p align="justify">
   Eighteen (18) known Dengue Virus inhibitors sourced from literature were used for initial testing and further ascertainment of the model performance.
-Amongst these inhibitors, the Logistic Regression model successfully identified 11 as active, surpassing the performance of other ML models as indicated below (<a href="#table-2">Table 2</a>).
+Amongst these inhibitors, the Logistic Regression model successfully depicted 11 as active as seen below (<a href="#table-2">Table 2</a>), surpassing the performance of other ML models.
 To ensure consistency in descriptor calculation and transformation, these compounds underwent the same preprocessing as training data.
 Notable active compounds predicted by the LR model included Pentoxifylline, Prochlorperazine, Balapiravir, Celgosivir, and Bortezomib, just to cite a few.
 This effective validation showed it could extrapolate to compounds with same mode of action.
 The <a href="output/Models/LR_model.pkl">LR model</a> was employed to predict activity in 812 and 1871 compounds from the ZINC and EANPDB database respectively.
 Of the 2683 evaluated compounds, <a href="output/ML output"><b>933</b></a> were predicted as active and suitable for further investigation.
 This approach sought to highlight the significance of careful descriptor selection and data preprocessing in QSAR modeling towards properly addressing imbalanced data in anti-Dengue drug discovery.
 </p>

 **Table 2.<a name="table-2"></a>** Prediction results for known Dengue Virus inhibitors using LR.